39 Caregiver skills for CV

 Education

-To become a successful nurse, you need extensive educational background.
+To become a successful caregiver, you need extensive educational background.
 Nurses need at least a Bachelor's degree in Nursing, followed by a complex NCLEX-RN exam to become a Registered Nurse.
-Next, you need a state licensure to practice nursing.
-Make sure that your resume reflects all this information.
+Next, you need a state licensure to practice care.
+Make sure that your Curriculum Vitae reflects all this information.

 Here's what else you can add to your Education section: